 14. Stay over at Gamkaskloof (The Hell) to get a taste of what the kloof must have been like before the road was built in 1962,when the farming community here was isolated.
 Book ahead with CapeNature to stay in one of the renovated old cottages, or to camp.
 Note that you shouldn’t even attempt this route without a 4x4 and a strong head for heights on narrow roads.
 Allow enough time: the 38km winding road to the valley floor will take you two hours.

-Obviously, this isn’t a complete list of everything that you can do in Prince Albert, but it should give you a few ideas to inspire you on your next visit.
+Obviously, this isn’t a complete list of all the things to do in Prince Albert, but it should give you a few ideas to inspire you on your next visit.

 Find the article interesting?
 Pin this image!